 4 Common Injuries from Combat Sports

-Craig Van Dien, M.D., a physical medicine and rehabilitation specialist at JFK Johnson Rehabilitation Institute, says that he frequently sees hand and wrist injuries related to combat sports.
+Craig Van Dien, M.D., says that he frequently sees hand and wrist injuries related to combat sports.